Óscar Santis

-Óscar Alexander Santis Cayax (/es/; born 25 March 1999), commonly known as Lelito, is a Guatemalan professional footballer who plays as a forward for Liga Guate club Antigua and the Guatemala national team.
+Óscar Alexander Santis Cayax (/es/; born 25 March 1999), commonly known as Lelito, is a Guatemalan professional footballer who plays as a forward for Malaysia Super League club DPMM FC of Brunei and the Guatemala national team.

 Club career

 Suchitepéquez

 Oscar Santis started his senior career with Liga Nacional de Fútbol de Guatemala club Suchitepéquez coming from the youth side.
 He would make his senior debut on 4 October 2015 in a 3–1 league win against Antigua at the age of 16.

 Comunicaciones

 Oscar Santis signed with Comunicaciones on 2019.

 During the 2021 CONCACAF League, Santis was a member of the Comunicaciones squad that ultimately won the tournament.
 Santis had 10 appearances and three goals in the tournament, which were scored in a hat-trick against Deportivo Saprissa in the first leg of the quarter-finals.
 He was named the best young player of the tournament.

 Antigua

 Santis signed with Liga Nacional de Fútbol de Guatemala club Antigua on 2022, at the end of the 2022–23 Apertura season from Comunicaciones.
 Santis tallied 32 goals in 124 appearances across all competitions, winning the 2021 CONCACAF League and Liga Nacional de Guatemala 2021–22 Clausura with Comunicaciones.